pdidev/tutorial/README.md

 ## Ex5.
 Introducing events

-In ex4, we wrote 2 pieces of data to `ex4-data*.h5`, but the file is opened and closed for each and every write.
+In ex4, there were 2 pieces of data to `ex4-data*.h5`, but the file is opened and closed for each and every write.
 Since Decl'HDF5 only sees the data appear one after the other, it does not keep the file open.
 Since `ii` and `main_field` are shared in an interlaced way, they are both available at the same time and could be written without opening the file twice.
-We have to use events for that.
+You have to use events for that.

 There are 3 main tasks in this exercise:
 1. Call %PDI event named `loop` when both `ii` and `main_field` are shared.